webdriverio/workshop/README.md

 - An updated browser (e.g. Chrome, Firefox etc.)
 - A GitHub account (register [here](https://github.com/join), if you haven't)

-If you don't have this installed go to [chapter 1](./chapter_01.md) where we walk through all install steps.
+If you don't have this installed go to [Chapter 1](./chapter_01.md) where we walk through all install steps.

 ## Chapters